ABCD | EFGH | IJKL | MNOP | QRST | UVWXYZ

 Adhesive

-a substance used for sticking materials together
+A substance used for sticking materials together

 Air pollution